hkiyomaru/pu-learning/README.md

-# Understanding PU Learning Through Implementing Its Algorithms
+# PU Learning Algorithms: Implementation Collection

 This repository contains a collection of notebooks that implement algorithms discussed in the paper "[Learning from positive and unlabeled data: a survey](https://arxiv.org/abs/1811.04820)."